top of page

 A significant landmark of the Dutch East India Company during the Dutch rule in Sri Lanka, the Dutch Fort in Kalpitiya was built using limestone and coral.
 Used by the Sri Lankan navy today, access to visitors remains free here, but make sure to bring your passport and/or identity document.

-6. Biking - cycling in Kalpitiya
+6. Biking - Cycling in Kalpitiya

 Biking or bicycling is one of the best ways to explore and feel the authenticity of rural Sri Lanka.
 The area surrounding Kappalady and Kalpitiya remains relatively untouched compared to the busy southern and eastern coasts of the country.
 This means that you are left with plenty of rural villages to visit.
 Grab a bike at Elements, and go through Sri Lanka’s wild but stunning countryside.
 You can also pay a visit to the local markets in the area.